Deadbush225/Tracie/README.md

 - Named pointer elements
 - Connect to arrays or other components

-## Connection Nodes

-Each component has connection nodes on all four sides:

-- Top
-- Bottom
-- Left
-- Right

-Click and drag from any node to create connections between components.

 ## Tips

 - Use Shift+Click to select multiple components for group operations